Whittaker supports for representations of reductive groups: Introduction

 We see that for each $i$, $\pi_{S_{t_{i+1}},\varphi}$ is the quotient of $\pi_{S_{t_i},\varphi}$ by the group $A_i:=L_{t_{i+1}}/R_t$, that we show to be commutative.
 By Proposition \ref{prop:AV0} and \cite[Lemma 5.10]{BZ} discussed above, in order to prove the theorem it is enough to show that $\pi_{S_{t_i},\varphi}$ is a non-generic representation of $A_i$.
 For that purpose we show that every unitary character of $A_i$ is given by some $\varphi'\in\fg^*$ with $ad^*(S_{t_{i+1}})\varphi'=-\varphi'$ such that $\varphi'$ does not lie in the tangent space to $\cO$ at $\varphi$.
 We then define a quasi-Whittaker quotient $\pi_{S_{t_{i+1}},\varphi,\varphi'}$, and show that its dual is the space of $(A_i,\chi_{\varphi'})$-equivariant functionals on $\pi_{S_{t_i},\varphi}$.
 Then we generalize \eqref{=EpiSeq} to quasi-Whittaker quotients, construct some additional epimorphisms and deduce the vanishing of $\pi_{S_{t_{i+1}},\varphi,\varphi'}$ from the vanishing of $\pi_{\cO'}$ for all $\cO'\neq \cO$ with $\cO\subset \overline{\cO'}$.
 We find quasi-Whittaker quotients to be an important new notion.
 For an additional evidence for that see Remark \ref{rem:qWhit}.

 To prove Theorem \ref{thm:MaxFin} we show in \S \ref{subsec:MaxFin} that the action of any subgroup of $\widetilde{ G_{\gamma}}$ isomorphic to a quotient of $\widetilde{\SL_{2}(F)}$ is locally finite.
 By a corollary from Proposition \ref{prop:AV0} and \cite[Lemma 5.10]{BZ} it is enough to show that it is non-generic.
-To show that we choose an $\sl_2$-triple $(e',h',f')$ in the Lie algebra of such a subgroup and let $\varphi'\in \fg$ denote the nilpotent element given by the Killing form pairing with $f'$.
-Then we deduce the non-genericity from the vanishing of the quasi-Whittaker quotient $\pi_{(h+h'/2,\varphi,\lambda\varphi')}$ for any $\lambda\neq 0$.
+To show that we choose an $\sl_2$-triple $(e',h',f')$ in the Lie algebra of such a subgroup and let $\varphi'\in \fg$ denote the nilpotent element given by the Killing form pairing with $f'$. \DimaS{Consider the deformation $S_t:=h+th'$.
+For $t>1/2$, $e'$ acts trivially on the Whittaker quotient $\pi_{S_t,\varphi}$.
+We show that the action of $e'$ commutes with the maps in \eqref{=EpiSeq}, and deduce that $\pi_{S_t,\varphi}$ has no $(e',\varphi')$-equivariant functionals for any $t\geq 0$.}

 In \S \ref{subsec:Cusp} we deduce Theorem \ref{thm:cusp} from Theorem \ref{thm:MaxModAction}, by way of contradiction.
 Namely, for any not $F$-distinguished $\cO$ we find a Whittaker pair $(S,\varphi)$ with $\varphi$ in $\cO$ such that $\pi_{S,\varphi}$ is a quotient of a Jacquet module of $\pi$, and thus vanishes.
 By Theorem \ref{thm:MaxModAction} we get $\cO\notin \WS(\pi)$.